MCPHub LabRegistryequinor/neqsim

 View on GitHub

-<h1> <img src="https://github.com/equinor/neqsim/blob/master/docs/wiki/neqsimlogocircleflatsmall.png" alt="NeqSim Logo" width="120" valign="middle">&nbsp;NeqSim </h1> <p align="center"> <strong>Open-source process engineering toolkit — thermodynamics, process simulation, and AI-assisted design in one library.</strong> </p> <p align="center"> <a href="https://github.com/equinor/neqsim/actions/workflows/verify_build.yml?query=branch%3Amaster"><img src="https://github.com/equinor/neqsim/actions/workflows/verify_build.yml/badge.svg?branch=master" alt="CI Build"></a> <a href="https://search.maven.org/search?q=g:%22com.equinor.neqsim%22%20AND%20a:%22neqsim%22"><img src="https://img.shields.io/maven-central/v/com.equinor.neqsim/neqsim.svg?label=Maven%20Central" alt="Maven Central"></a> <a href="https://codecov.io/gh/equinor/neqsim"><img src="https://codecov.io/gh/equinor/neqsim/branch/master/graph/badge.svg" alt="Coverage"></a> <a href="https://github.com/equinor/neqsim/security/code-scanning"><img src="https://github.com/equinor/neqsim/actions/workflows/codeql.yml/badge.svg?branch=master" alt="CodeQL"></a> <a href="LICENSE"><img src="https://img.shields.io/badge/license-Apache--2.0-blue.svg" alt="License"></a> </p> <p align="center"> <a href="#-quick-start">Quick Start</a> · <a href="#-what-can-you-do-with-neqsim">Use Cases</a> · <a href="#-use-neqsim-in-java">Java</a> · <a href="#-use-neqsim-in-python">Python</a> · <a href="#-agentic-engineering--mcp-server">AI / MCP</a> · <a href="https://equinor.github.io/neqsim/">Docs</a> · <a href="https://github.com/equinor/neqsim/discussions">Community</a> </p>
+<h1> <img src="https://github.com/equinor/neqsim/blob/master/docs/wiki/neqsimlogocircleflatsmall.png" alt="NeqSim Logo" width="120" valign="middle">&nbsp;NeqSim </h1> <p align="center"> <strong>Industrial Agentic Engineering with NeqSim<br>AI Agents for Engineering Task Solving in Industry</strong> </p> <p align="center"> <a href="https://github.com/equinor/neqsim/actions/workflows/verify_build.yml?query=branch%3Amaster"><img src="https://img.shields.io/github/actions/workflow/status/equinor/neqsim/verify_build.yml?branch=master&label=CI%20Build&logo=github" alt="CI Build"></a> <a href="https://search.maven.org/search?q=g:%22com.equinor.neqsim%22%20AND%20a:%22neqsim%22"><img src="https://img.shields.io/maven-central/v/com.equinor.neqsim/neqsim.svg?label=Maven%20Central" alt="Maven Central"></a> <a href="https://codecov.io/gh/equinor/neqsim"><img src="https://codecov.io/gh/equinor/neqsim/branch/master/graph/badge.svg" alt="Coverage"></a> <a href="https://github.com/equinor/neqsim/security/code-scanning"><img src="https://img.shields.io/github/actions/workflow/status/equinor/neqsim/codeql.yml?branch=master&label=CodeQL&logo=github" alt="CodeQL"></a> <a href="LICENSE"><img src="https://img.shields.io/badge/license-Apache--2.0-blue.svg" alt="License"></a> </p> <p align="center"> <a href="https://github.com/codespaces/new?hide_repo_select=true&ref=master&repo=equinor/neqsim"><img src="https://img.shields.io/badge/Open_in-Codespaces-blue?logo=github" alt="Open in Codespaces"></a> <a href="https://colab.research.google.com/drive/1XkQ_CrVj2gLTtJvXhFQMWALzXii522CL"><img src="https://img.shields.io/badge/Open_in-Colab-F9AB00?logo=googlecolab" alt="Open in Colab"></a> </p> <p align="center"> <a href="#quick-start">Quick Start</a> | <a href="#what-can-you-do-with-neqsim">Use Cases</a> | <a href="#agentic-engineering--mcp-server">AI / MCP</a> | <a href="#use-neqsim-in-java">Java</a> | <a href="#use-neqsim-in-python">Python</a> | <a href="#develop--contribute">Contribute</a> | <a href="https://equinor.github.io/neqsim/">Docs</a> </p>

 What is NeqSim?

 NeqSim (Non-Equilibrium Simulator) is a comprehensive Java library for fluid property estimation, process simulation, and engineering design.
-It covers the full process engineering workflow — from thermodynamic modeling and PVT analysis through equipment sizing, pipeline flow, safety studies, and field development economics.
+It covers the full process engineering workflow, from thermodynamic modeling and PVT analysis through equipment sizing, pipeline flow, safety studies, and field development economics.

 Developed at NTNU and maintained by Equinor, NeqSim is used for real-world oil & gas, carbon capture, hydrogen, and energy applications.